Shop now & save up to 80% on medication

 • Plan treats deliberately: small portions work better than unplanned grazing.

 Culture and budget also matter.
 Brown rice is not the only acceptable grain.
-Beans, lentils, corn tortillas, barley, oats, chickpeas, plain yogurt, frozen vegetables, canned fish, and seasonal fruit can all fit in different patterns.
+Beans, lentils, corn tortillas, barley, oats, chickpeas, plain yogurt, frozen vegetables, canned fish, and seasonal fruit can all fit different patterns.
 The goal is not to copy a perfect chart.
 The goal is to create meals you can repeat safely.

-When the Plan Should Be More Personal
+When Your Plan Needs More Personal Guidance

 Medicines also change the picture.
 Insulin and some oral medicines can cause low blood sugar if food intake, activity, or timing changes.
 GLP-1 receptor agonists and similar medicines may affect appetite, fullness, nausea, or meal size.
 Those effects do not replace nutrition planning.
 They make consistent food choices and symptom tracking more important.